 Inspired by Slovak holubky (or halupki), this recipe for slow cooker vegan stuffed cabbage rolls with sauerkraut, tomato sauce, brown rice and tempeh bacon is packed with savory, sour flavors.
 They’re absolutely delicious!

 I’ve never met a cabbage roll that didn’t require effort to put together.
 If you’re gonna make these bad boys, you need some time to do it.
 That said, it isn’t hard to execute.
 Nice and meditative.
 A bit like making pierogi.

-So, what goes with this vegan cabbage rolls recipe?
+So, what goes with this vegan tempeh cabbage rolls recipe?
 Mashed potatoes.
 A big, huge mound of mashed potatoes topped with some melted vegan butter.
-Get a little of the cabbage roll, the sauerkraut tomato sauce and some mashed potato in every bite.
-Wow!
+Get a little of the roll, the sauerkraut tomato sauce and some mashed potato in every bite.

-After pulling off the outer leaves of the cabbage, you’ll be left with the inner leaves of the cabbage and part of the core.
-This part of the cabbage does not work well for cabbage rolls, but do not throw it out!
-Save it and use it to make Slavic Cabbage Soup or Vegan Cabbage and Noodles.
+- ・After pulling off the outer leaves of the cabbage, you’ll be left with the inner leaves and part of the core.
+These parts do not work well for folding cabbage rolls, but do not throw it out!
+Save it and use it to make Vegan Cabbage and Noodles.